alanng10/Endgame/Docue/a.md

 Endgame has major.

-Endgame is scenario end.
+Endgame is game end.

 Endgame is base on Gain.

-Endgame is most gain choose base on scenario can.
+Endgame is most gain choose base on game can.